Date: 2 January 2016. Getting Betsy

 Life afloat is wonderful.
 That

 than you can imagine.
-Besides I've got cruising to do.
-I don't want
+Besides I have cruising to do.
+I do not want

 to wait too long.
 As Peggie Hall so rightly pointed out in the